ajmeese7/message-scheduler/README.md

 it can send the message when the time rolls around :)

 ### TODO
-The plan is to a web interface with Discord authentication, so users can schedule multiple messages via a GUI rather than one-by-one by hand.
+The plan is to implement a web interface with Discord authentication, so users can schedule multiple messages via a GUI rather than one-by-one by hand.